Chapter One: The Spark I Thought I’d Lost

 It’s about preserving what matters:

-It’s about helping other women — especially moms, daughters, and women rebuilding their spark — create keepsakes that hold meaning.
+It’s about helping women — especially mothers, daughters, and anyone rebuilding their spark — create keepsakes that hold meaning.
 Pieces that don’t just look beautiful, but feel like home.

-If you’ve ever felt unrecognized, unseen, or just tired of always having to be “the strong one,” I want you to know:
+If you’ve ever felt unseen, unrecognized, or simply tired of always being the strong one, I want you to know this:

 You’re not alone.